DaveMielke/NBP/b2g/doc/UserInterface/Overview/keys.rst

 One Hand Mode
 ~~~~~~~~~~~~~

+One Hand Mode has been designed to make the |product name| easy to use
-One Hand Mode is primarily for those users who only have the use of one hand.
+by those who only have the use of one of their hands.
+It's disabled by default.
+Press Dot8+Forward to enable it,
+and press Dot7+Backward to disable it.
+Both of these key combinations have been chosen so that
+they can be reasonably easily pressed with a single hand.

+When One Hand Mode is enabled,
-When it's on, each dot key of a combination may be pressed separately.
+each dot key of a combination may be pressed separately.
 For those whose operable hand is sufficiently functional,
 pressing more than one key at a time is supported.
+Press Space to signal that the combination is complete,
-Pressing Space indicates that all of the keys have now been pressed.
+i.e. that all of its keys have now been pressed.
-If Space itself is part of the combination
+If the combination contains the Space key
-then it must be additionally pressed first.
+then an additional Space must be pressed first.
 So:

 1) If Space is part of the combination then press it first.